cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           RowVec Min(RowVec A, RowVec B)
           RowVec Min(RowVec A, double b)
           RowVec Min(double b, RowVec A)
-   Param:
+   Parameters:
+       A:
-      | A:  The first integer to compare.
+         The first integer to compare.
+       B:
-      | B:  The second integer to compare.
+         The second integer to compare.
    Returns:
        The smaller of the two input values.
 If A and B are equal, returns either value.
    Example: